 COUNSELOR FOR STAFF CHILDREN

 Merriwood is seeking two staffers for this category.
-First, the COUNSELOR FOR STAFF CHILDREN COORDINATOR will be counselor of 3-4 staff boys (ages 8-12) as well as oversee the childcare of two staff girls, aged three.
+First, the COUNSELOR FOR STAFF CHILDREN COORDINATOR will be counselor of 3-4 staff boys (ages 9-13) as well as oversee the childcare of two staff girls, age four.
 Second, MCC is seeking one COUNSELOR FOR STAFF GIRLS.
 These roles could be full time, 11 week commitments with room and board all summer or potentially 8:30 am until 5:45 pm hours M-Friday, with some Saturday and Sunday time options.

 The counselors for staff children might help with additional tasks as well such as working in the kitchen, aquatic observing at the pool, belaying at the climbing wall, and helping with care packages.
 Staff childcare providers should be creative, enjoy children, and be able to structure the time they have with the children using the vast array of activities available through the camp setting to make the day active and enjoyable for the children.
 (Current High School Seniors and college-age students are welcome to apply for this role.
 Must have childcare experience.
 Drivers license preferred.)

 PHOTOGRAPHER (This role will be combined with other tasks.)

 The photographer will be responsible for taking photos daily of campers throughout activities, showing a good representation of the camp day and experience.
 The photographer will upload a group of photos each night that parents can access through Smugmug.
 The photographer will also take cabin pictures each week, edit them, and order them for campers to take home at the end of the week.
 The photographer will assist with other tasks.
 (Sometimes this role is grouped with the Sound Technician role.)